skehdala/RStudio/README.md

 ![image](https://github.com/user-attachments/assets/1cad08c8-79fb-46b2-952c-3b9b8d53e99c)

 Since fraud cases are rare, balancing techniques like oversampling (SMOTE), undersampling, or adjusting class weights are applied.
+Below are some of the packages needed in this project.

+### Packages used
 ```R
 #library needed for this analysis